MicrosoftDocs/fabric-docs/docs/real-time-intelligence/query-acceleration-overview.md

 ## Monitor acceleration behavior

-The intial process of query acceleration is dependent on the size of the external table.
+The initial process of query acceleration is dependent on the size of the external table.
 To monitor the progress and settings of an accelerated table, use the [.show external table operations query_acceleration statistics](https://go.microsoft.com/fwlink/?linkid=2295988) command in a [KQL queryset](kusto-query-set.md).

 ## Limitations